Dundee Soup in December

 You can take part by either pitching or simply coming along, to enjoy good food in good company and know your £5 will go into a collective pot for a good cause that you will help choose!

 Book your place for Dundee Soup here or if you’d like the opportunity to present on the night, then fill in the below short proposal form and we’ll be back in touch after the deadline.
+[UPDATE: Dundee Soup is no longer accepting submissions but you can still attend the event!]

 Book your ticket